apotheon/q/README.md

 contribution, I guess it depends, but I don't accept kittens any longer; that was just a bad idea.

-Start by getting in touch with me.
-I can probably help with some of the other steps toward helping contribute:
+For any contributions, start by getting in touch with me.
+I can probably help with some of the other steps toward helping contribute.
+The following is a rough description of how contributing code might work, and by getting in touch with me you can help me can work out how you can make the following happen:

 1. Figure out how to use Fossil.
 2. Figure out how to write specs using [bdd-for-c][bddc].